 First Nations Peoples Advisory Group

-Mary Graham is a Kombu-merri person through her father’s heritage and Wakka Wakka clan through her mother’s heritage.
+Mary Graham, Adjunct Associate Professor, University of Queensland and a Kombu-merri person through her father’s heritage and Wakka Wakka clan through her mother’s heritage.
 With a career spanning more than 30 years, Mary has worked across several government agencies, community organisations and universities.
 Mary has been a dedicated lecturer with the University of Queensland, teaching Aboriginal history, politics and comparative philosophy, Mary has also lectured nationally on these subjects, and developed and implemented the core university subjects of ‘Aboriginal Perspectives’, ‘Aboriginal Approaches to Knowledge’ and at the post-graduation level ‘Aboriginal Politics’.

 Ross Williams is of the Bindal people in the region now known as Townsville.
 Ross has three decades’ experience working to support indigenous people’s engagement with natural resource management programs for the Queensland State government, as well as working with his own and other indigenous communities on economic development and caring for country projects.
 Ross is motivated by a strong desire to help indigenous groups, especially young indigenous people, create their own economic futures through local community development and economic projects.